archcoding-books/papers/storage/haystack/haystack.md

 traditional filesystems perform poorly under our workload.

-In our experience, we find that the disadvantages of a traditional POSIX [21] based filesystem are directo- ries and per file metadata.
+In our experience, we find that the disadvantages of a traditional POSIX [21] based filesystem are directories and per file metadata.
 For the Photos application most of this metadata, such as permissions, is unused and thereby wastes storage capacity.
-Yet the more sig- nificant cost is that the file’s metadata must be read from disk into memory in order to find the file itself.
+Yet the more significant cost is that the file’s metadata must be read from disk into memory in order to find the file itself.
 While insignificant on a small scale, multiplied over billions of photos and petabytes of data, accessing metadata is the throughput bottleneck.
-We found this to be our key problem in using a network attached storage (NAS) ap- pliance mounted over NFS.
+We found this to be our key problem in using a network attached storage (NAS) appliance mounted over NFS.
 Several disk operations were necessary to read a single photo: one (or typically more) to translate the filename to an inode number, another to read the inode from disk, and a final one to read the